ToshioCP/Gtk4-tutorial/src/sec12.src.md

 ## Signal emission

-Signals are emitted on the object.
+Signals are emitted on an instance.
-The type of the object is the second argument of `g_signal_newv`.
+The type of the instance is the second argument of `g_signal_new`.
-The relationship between the signal and object (type) is made up when the signal is generated.
+The relationship between the signal and object type is determined when the signal is registered.

 A function `g_signal_emit` is used to emit the signal.
 The following lines are extracted from `tfetextview.c`.
-Each line is quoted from a different line.
+Each line comes from a different line.

 ~~~C
 g_signal_emit (tv, tfe_text_view_signals[CHANGE_FILE], 0);